kdingn/chat-gemma2-jpn/api-gemma2/readme.md

 docker run -d -p 8000:8000 -v $PWD/src:/app/src api-gemma2
 ```

-Note: The build process, which includes downloading the Gemma 2 Model and setting up the Python environment, may take approximately 10 minutes or longer.
+Note: The build process, which includes downloading the Gemma 2 Model and setting up the Python environment, may take 10 to 20 minutes or longer.
+The actual time can vary depending on your internet connection speed and system performance.

 ## Usage
 Once the container is running, you can access the API server at http://localhost:8000.